What does it mean to self promote? How does it make you feel? Here are our Reflections on Self Promotion.

-We definitely want to be laughed at or judged harshly.
+And, we definitely want to be laughed at or judged harshly.

 We don’t want to bore other people.

-We don’t want to bother people who don’t care.
+So, we don’t want to bother people who don’t care.

 We don’t want to appear egotistical or self-involved.

-We don’t want to brag.
+And, we don’t want to brag.

 We don’t want to ask for help.

-We don’t want to have to alert people if we fail.
+So, we don’t want to have to alert people if we fail.

 Each of these qualms is worth getting over, and each presents its own particular challenge.
 But here are a few reassurances to get you started: I promise that so many people want to know about what you’re up to, and the people who don’t care aren’t paying attention, so no need to worry about them.
 Plus, people love success stories and love seeing underdogs make it.